kevdsteele/liri-app/README.md

 * The swich statement for **do-what-it-says** first uses FS to read the external text file values and then passes the values to the primary liriBot function

-#### keys.js, .env file and DotEnv node package used to process and protect the Spotify API key

-*!!!!You will need to create your own .env file and format it as below!!!!*

-####SPOTIFY API KEYS

-SPOTIFY_ID=your_spotify_ID <br/>
-SPOTIFY_SECRET=your_spotify_secret <br/>

-*Please create a free Spotify account if you do not already have one and then visit https://developer.spotify.com/my-applications/#!/ to create a new application which will provide your Spotify_ID and Sptofiy_Secret*